williamjouse/LCDM/README.md

 # LCDM
 This repository contains the codes to analyze the LambdaCDM model using the scipy.integrate.cumtrapz, scipy.integrate.quad and F2py implementations.

-The statistical analysis is achieved using pymultinest and confidence levels are obtained from Getdist.
+The statistical analysis is achieved using pymultinest and confidence levels are obtained from Getdist, see the statistical-codes directory.
+We ran the code five times for SNeIa and BAO2D.
+The results, parameter mean/error, and Bayesian evidence are in a folder named chains, and the time run we show in the time.txt file.

-In the code LCDM-SN.py is plotted the distance modulus using scipy.integrate.cumtrapz, scipy.integrate.quad and F2py implementations.
-The data considered were Patheon Sample.
-For F2py implementation, see the file SN.f.

-In LCDM-BAO.py is the same as the previous one, but now is plotted the BAO angular scale measurements.
-For F2py implementation, see the file BAO2D.f.